Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 It was gonna be a pretty clean shot, in the end.
 She’d been worried about the trees at the park’s edge, but Etsicitty was standing in clear open ground and she had a perfect line of sight.
 The only thing spoiling it was the makeup bitches swarming all over his face.

 "...Fuck.
-Kind of a waste to splatter a pretty fuckboy like him…" she muttered, as she tried to get a better angle.
+Kind of a waste to splatter a pretty fuckboy like him..." she muttered, as she tried to get a better angle.

 *"Don’t get sentimental on me now.
 Twenty seconds to party time."*